Rengan Rajaratnam: Not Guilty Verdict

-All counts were thrown out due to insufficient evidence except for two counts for USD 34,000.
+All counts were thrown out due to insufficient evidence except for two counts for US$34,000.
 He was found not guilty in July 2014, after four hours of jury deliberation on the original six counts of the indictment for which he was tried.
 Rengan's not-guilt verdict broke the streak of Manhattan federal prosecutor Preet Bharara.
-Bharara had held a 85-0 record for straight convictions over five years prior to his loss to Rengan who was found not guilty.
+Bharara had held a 85–0 record for straight convictions over five years prior to his loss to Rengan who was found not guilty.

 Following his acquittal, jurors and legal experts criticised the strength of the government's case against Rengan.
 Speaking outside the courthouse, juror Miriam Godreich stated that the evidence was "so underwhelming that you couldn't convict," adding that the trial felt like an attempt to retry Raj Rajaratnam rather than focus on Rengan.
-The forewoman for the jury, Isabel Tirado, stated to media that “there was no evidence, period.”
+The forewoman for the jury, Isabel Tirado, stated to media that "there was no evidence, period."
 Another juror, Catherine Wolcott, stated that Rengan did not engage in illegal trading like his brother Raj.
 She said "Raj kept his cards close to the vest.
 Rengan was sort of a puppy playing in the field, trying to get his attention."
 She also stated, “"We were waiting to hear more about Rengan, who was the actual person on trial.
 By the end, we were all like, 'Where's the evidence?'”

 Legal scholars also questioned the prosecution's approach, with Thomas Lee Hazen, a professor at the University of North Carolina School of Law, noting that Judge Buchwald's decision to dismiss the two securities fraud counts before the verdict was a pivotal moment.Judge Buchwald ruled that prosecutors had failed to prove that Rengan knew the alleged insider tip had been exchanged for a benefit, calling some of their arguments "singularly unpersuasive."
 As a result, jurors were left to deliberate only on a conspiracy charge, on which they ultimately found him not guilty.